propppctl(1) ProL2TP Manual propppctl(1)

 WINS (Windows Internet Name Services) server addresses to the

-ry WINS address; the second instance (if given) specifies the
+primary WINS address; the second instance (if given) specifies

 multilink